wdv4758h/pypy-extradoc/talk/ep2014/status/talk.rst

 - Preliminary versions of pypy-jit-stm available

-- The overhead is still a bit too high and hard to precict
+- The overhead is still a bit too high and hard to predict

 - Lots of polishing needed